Nottingham: Radio

+Radio stations include BBC Radio Nottingham, Gold East Midlands, Greatest Hits Radio Midlands, Hits Radio East Midlands, Capital Midlands, Smooth East Midlands and Kemet FM.

 The city's two universities both broadcast their own student radio station.
 Fly FM is based at Nottingham Trent University's city campus and is broadcast online.
 The station originated in 1996 with its original name of Kick FM.
 University Radio Nottingham (URN) is broadcast around Nottingham University's main and Sutton Bonington campuses on medium wave (AM), as well as over the internet.
 URN was founded in 1979 after starting out with a slot on BBC Radio Nottingham in the late 1970s.

 Newspapers and magazines

 Nottingham's main local newspaper, the Nottingham Post, is owned by Local World and is published daily from Monday to Saturday each week.

-LeftLion magazine (established 2003) is distributed free of charge across the city, covering Nottingham culture including music, art, theatre, comedy, food and drink.
+LeftLion magazine is distributed free of charge across the city.

-Student tabloid The Tab also publishes online content and has teams at both universities.

 Film

 Wollaton Hall was used as Wayne Manor in the Batman film The Dark Knight Rises.

 Nottingham has been used as a location in many locally, nationally, and internationally produced films.
 Movies that have been filmed (partly or entirely) in Nottingham include: